Renewal and Refinancing #Mortgage Basics

 Refinance Considerations: Stress Test & Bad Credit Scores

-Remember that if the purpose of refinancing is to borrow more money from your home equity, your monthly payments will increase.
+Remember that if you’re refinancing to borrow more money from your home equity, your monthly payments will increase.
 This can make it harder to pass the mortgage stress test.
-However, if you’re refinancing at a lower rate, this could make it easier to pass the stress test.
-Even more so if you’re also increasing your amortization!
+However, if you’re refinancing at a lower rate, this could make it easier to pass the stress test—even more so if you’re also increasing your amortization!

-Additionally, you may struggle to be approved for a mortgage refinance from a major bank if you have a poor credit rating.
-If you were denied a mortgage refinance based on bad credit, you have a few options.
+Additionally, if you have a poor credit rating, you may struggle to be approved for a mortgage refinance from a major bank.
+You have a few options if you were denied a mortgage refinance based on bad credit.
 You could work to rebuild your credit and wait to refinance or renew.
 However, if you’re pressed for time, you could refinance with subprime lenders at much higher rates.

 Alternatives to Refinancing Your Mortgage in Canada

-If you’ve determined that a refinance doesn’t make sense for your situation, there are a few alternatives that you can explore.
+If you’ve determined that a refinance doesn’t make sense for your situation, you can explore a few alternatives.

 Renew Your Mortgage